cdlujan/cdlujan.ejercicio.extra/README.md

 cdlujan.ejercicio.extra
 =======================

-The goal of cdlujan.ejercicio.extra is to be used as an excercise of how to create a R package.
+The goal of cdlujan.ejercicio.extra is to be used as an excercise on how to create a R package.

 Installation
 ------------